rramoscabral/SQL-Injection-Attack-Prevention/101-SQL-Injection-Attack-Prevention/README.md

 *	Certain recommendations in this solution may result in increased data, network, or compute resource usage in Azure.
 The solution may increase a customer’s Azure license or subscription costs.
 *	The solution in this document is intended as reference samples and must not be used as-is for production purposes.
 Recommending that the customer’s consult with their internal SOC / Operations teams for using specific or all parts of the solutions.
 *	All customer names, transaction records, and any related data on this page are fictitious, created for the purpose of this architecture, and provided for illustration only.
 No real association or connection is intended, and none should be inferred.

+### Updates
+- Azure App Gateway Analytics have been discontiued 2024-02-29.
+Instead use Azure Monitor Network Insights.